 2- Spinal Stenosis

-Spinal stenosis is a narrowing of the spinal cord (foramina), leaving a small space for the existing spinal nerves.
+Spinal stenosis back pain is a narrowing of the spinal cord (foramina), leaving a small space for the existing spinal nerves.

 3- Spinal Epidural Abscess